PayPrecisePremium UK Salary Tools

 You may be able to get back to around the line.
 A qualifying gross pension contribution can offset the ANI impact of the bonus.

-Why it matters: once you know the gap, the planning question becomes much clearer.
+Then what: once you know the gap, the planning question becomes much clearer.

 What to do next if the bonus tips you over